-If you are going to use technology and bright light at night (and who isn't?!) then be sure to wear BlueBlocker glasses to filter out the blue light.
+If you are going to use technology and bright light at night (who isn't?) then be sure to wear BlueBlocker glasses to filter out the blue light.

 A study published in March 2017 found that pink noise exposure boosts deep sleep and memory in adults (11).
-Acoustic enhancement of sleep has been well researched over the years with promising results.
-Another study concluded:
+Acoustic enhancement of sleep has been well-researched over the years with promising results.

-In particular these studies show an significant increase in the magnitude of slow waves—meaning better deep sleep.
+In particular, these studies show a significant increase in the magnitude of slow waves—meaning better deep sleep.